Back to The Triumph

 "Heaven and earth shall pass, but my words shall not pass." - Matthew 24:35

-Christ promises permanence of His word.
-The apostles command preservation of received doctrine.
-The Apocalypse condemns alteration of revelation.
+Christ promises the permanence of His word.[1]
+The Apostles command preservation of what has been received.[2]
+The Apocalypse condemns alteration and addition in the face of divine revelation.[3]

-Heresies that once dominated institutions eventually collapsed because they could not sustain coherence with apostolic doctrine.
-Meanwhile persecuted faithful communities preserved doctrine and became seeds of renewal.
+Heresies that once dominated sees, courts, schools, and even whole regions eventually collapsed because they could not sustain coherence with apostolic doctrine.
+Meanwhile, persecuted faithful communities preserved the faith and became seeds of renewal.

-Many Catholics today are told to accept contradiction as maturity.
+Many Catholics today are told to accept contradiction as maturity, nuance, or balance.
 This must be refused.

-• Vatican II antichurch claims continuity while introducing reversal in doctrine and worship.
+• the Vatican II antichurch claims continuity while introducing reversal in doctrine and worship

-• The SSPX, FSSP, ICKSP, and similar groups may denounce novelty but refuse full doctrinal conclusions about and rupture.
+• SSPX, FSSP, ICKSP, and similar bodies may denounce novelty in part while refusing the full conclusions demanded by and rupture

-The test of time is on the side of Catholic continuity.
-The should not envy passing systems.
-Hold the faith received, and you stand already within the triumph of truth.
+The test of time stands with Catholic continuity.
+The faithful should not envy passing systems, fashionable formulas, or wolves dressed as moderates.
+Hold the faith received, and you already stand within the triumph of truth.

 Footnotes